 e.
 In the approaches to ports and harbours this is particularly relevant.
 This additional information would influence where boundaries need to be established.

 f.
-Where larger developments have to provide corridors between sites to allow safe passage of shipping a detailed assessment will be required to establish the minimum width of the corridor.
+Where larger developments must provide corridors between sites to allow safe passage of shipping a detailed assessment will be required to establish the minimum width of the corridor.
 The assessment of the required sea room (corridor width) will be undertaken on a case-by-case basis and should take into account not only the requirements of the traffic survey but also the general location and sea area involved.
 It will not always be possible to make a course that is planned, and experience shows that in heavy sea conditions it is much harder to stop or turn the vessel around.
 Deviations from track by as much as 20°, or more, are common and must be considered.
 This deviation is used as the baseline for calculating corridor widths contained in the windfarm shipping route template.

 Clearly, marine traffic survey information is required to inform such boundaries.
 Where turbines appear along both sides of a shipping corridor, the width requirement will be proportional to corridor length, based on a 20-degree course deviation.